 AP Art History Score Calculator 2026

 Enter your multiple‑choice and free‑response raw points to predict your overall AP Art History score (1–5) for the 2026 exam cycle.
-This calculator uses the confirmed 2025 raw-score conversion curve—the most recent national data available—to deliver the most accurate prediction possible.
+This updated calculator reflects the latest official 2026 exam date and digital exam format, plus the most recent 2025 AP Art History score-distribution data.
+The prediction bands below are best-fit estimates for 2026, not an official College Board raw-to-score table.

 Jump to Calculator →